Stellamove/Marlin4Pitta/README.md

 ![build](https://user-images.githubusercontent.com/96027590/145912771-bc4068ba-0bb7-4cd6-96e2-744c8dde9246.jpg)

 ### 5. Upload firmware to 3D printer
 3D printer require the firmware.bin file to be copied onto the onboard SD card, and then you must reboot the printer to complete the install.
-Firmware binary file is located in the ".pio\build\<your target board>" folder.
+Firmware binary file is located in the ".pio/build/(your target board)/" folder.

 ![firmware](https://user-images.githubusercontent.com/96027590/145913563-e3164dec-4648-4d95-b00d-e1b66b650789.jpg)